Adobong pula is a Filipino red adobo made with achuete (annatto). Like other adobo recipes, it's tangy and garlicky.

 Notes and Substitutions

-- Pork: I'm using pork belly, but pork shoulder or pork ribs also work.
+- Pork: I used pork belly, but pork shoulder or pork ribs also work.
 Look for cuts with some fat so the adobo stays juicy.
-You can also use chicken or a mix.
 Just keep the pieces similar in size so they cook evenly.

-- Garlic: I use one whole head.
+- Garlic: I used one whole head.
 This adobo is garlicky, so add more if you like extra garlic.

 - Atsuete (annatto): Annatto powder is the easiest.
 If using atsuete seeds, heat them gently in oil on low until the color comes out, then strain and use the red oil.